William, Prince of Wales: Marriage and children

-The couple became engaged in October 2010, at a remote alpine cabin on Mount Kenya, during a 10-day trip to the Lewa Wildlife Conservancy to celebrate William's passing the RAF helicopter search and rescue course.
+The couple became engaged in October 2010 at a remote alpine cabin on Mount Kenya during a 10-day trip to the Lewa Wildlife Conservancy to celebrate William's completion of the RAF helicopter search-and-rescue course.
 Clarence House announced their engagement on 16 November.
 William gave his fiancée his mother's engagement ring.
-The wedding took place in Westminster Abbey on 29 April 2011.
-The global audience for the wedding ranged around 300 million, whereas 26 million watched the event live in Britain alone.
+The wedding took place at Westminster Abbey on 29 April 2011.
+The global audience for the ceremony was estimated at around 300 million, while 26 million watched the event live in Britain alone.

+William and Catherine have three children: Prince George, born in July 2013; Princess Charlotte, born in May 2015; and Prince Louis, born in April 2018; all three were born at St Mary's Hospital in London.
+They owned an English Cocker Spaniel, Lupo, who died in 2020, and now have Orla and one of her puppies, Otto, both of the same breed.

-William and Catherine used Nottingham Cottage as their London residence until 2013, when £4.5 million renovations completed at Apartment 1A at Kensington Palace, which continues to be their official residence in the capital.
-The couple were given the country house Anmer Hall, on the Sandringham House estate, as a wedding gift from the Queen, where they lived from 2015 to 2017.
-Kensington Palace was the couple's primary residence until 2022, and Adelaide Cottage in Windsor until October 2025.
+William and Catherine used Nottingham Cottage as their London residence until 2013, when £4.5 million renovations completed at Apartment 1A at Kensington Palace, which remains their official residence in the capital.
+The couple were given the country house Anmer Hall, on the Sandringham estate, as a wedding gift from the Queen, and lived there from 2015 to 2017.
+Kensington Palace was their primary residence until 2022, and Adelaide Cottage in Windsor until October 2025.
 Forest Lodge is their current residence.

-Catherine was admitted on 22 July 2013 to the Lindo Wing of St Mary's Hospital, London, where Prince William had been delivered.
-Later that day, she gave birth to Prince George.
-She was admitted on 2 May 2015 to the same hospital where she gave birth to Princess Charlotte the same day.
-Their third child, Prince Louis, was born on 23 April 2018.
-William and Catherine have owned two English Cocker Spaniels, named Lupo and Orla.
+Among William's godchildren are Prince Constantine-Alexios of Greece and Denmark and Lady Cosima Grosvenor, daughter of the 7th Duke of Westminster.